nextjs/saas-starter/README.md

 - Global middleware to protect logged-in routes
 - Local middleware to protect Server Actions or validate Zod schemas
 - Activity logging system for any user events
+- **Production-ready rate limiting** with memory and database strategies

 ## Tech Stack